 Fish stands for File transfer over SSH (File transfer over shell protocol).

 And it can be used very much like ftp.
-Read the wikipedia article for more information.
+For more information read the wikipedia article here:http://en.wikipedia.org/wiki/Files_transferred_over_shell_protocol

 Ftp clients like gftp also support using ssh for file transfer.